 Dammeon is a social worker and has always expressed a genuine interest in helping people.
 As an advocate for education, health, and wellness, he volunteered with the Big Brothers Big Sisters program, helped raise his brother and sisters, and developed community resources for public agencies.
 In these social ventures, Dammeon assisted children and families to improve behaviors, grades, and attitudes through positive dialogue that resulted in a greater understanding of their power and self-worth.
 He graduated from Georgia State University in Atlanta, GA in 2009 with a bachelor's degree in Social Work.
-Upon graduation, he was admitted into doctorate program, Dammeon was diagnosed with chronic kidney disease in 2012.
+Upon graduation, he was admitted into

+Western Kentucky University's accelerated social work program, awarded a full scholarship as a graduate research assistant, and graduated in 2010 with a master's degree.
+While in his doctorate program, Dammeon was diagnosed with chronic kidney disease in 2012.
 He went through periods of grieving the mere thought of experiencing kidney failure.
 It left him feeling helpless, hopeless, confused, and scared.
-The emotional and psychological impact caused Dammeon to internalize, worry, and question his worth, vitality, and destiny.
-In October 2016, he made a conscious decision to push forward and re-enroll in school to pursue a Doctorate in Social Work at Capella University.
-On October 1, 2018, Dammeon birthed Love's Pursuit out of emotional hardship, love, and forgiveness.
-In a robust effort to change lives across the world, he has dedicated his experiences, time, gifts, talents, and voice to empower others to live well.
-Dammeon's comprehensive wellness model to life encourages others to increase self-love, self-confidence, and self-awareness.
-In 2019, Dammeon discovered his purpose and became an AAKP Ambassador to support, advocate, and engage communities and stakeholders for other CKD patients.

-Western Kentucky University's accelerated social work program, awarded a full scholarship as a graduate research assistant, and graduated in 2010 with a master's degree.
-While in his kidney disease.
+The emotional and psychological impact caused